jmventar/bootstrap-duration-picker/README.md

     showSeconds: false // defines whether to show seconds or not.
 Default is false
     checkRanges: false, // defines a maximum range that will accept the picker.
     // If the value is larger applies that maximum range.
 Default is false
 	totalMax: 31556952000, // Only applies if checkRanges is true.
 Default maximum range is 1 year in ms.
+	totalMin: 60000 // Only applies if checkRanges is true.
+Default minimum range is 1 minute in ms.
 });
 ```